OMAAT readers will never guess which hotel is making me question the legitimacy of some online reviews…

 I’ve been keeping an eye on the hotel’s online reviews, both on TripAdvisor, Google Reviews, and on Marriott’s own website, to see if things are improving there.
 Many of the same issues I had during my stay are persisting, and are reflected in reviews.

-There are some genuine negative review, some genuine positive reviews, and then some positive reviews that are… suspicious.
+There are some genuine negative reviews, some genuine positive reviews, and then some positive reviews that are… suspicious.
 Let’s start with the reviews on Marriott’s website, which in theory are verified.
 The Aegon Mykonos’ rating on Marriott’s website is pretty bad (3.8 stars, which is among the lowest scores I’ve seen at any hotel).

 The third most recent review gives a five star rating, and is titled: